C-Keenan/game-server-helper/README.md

 - If you set the RCON Password after updating to this version please be sure to ALWAYS say yes when running the update script in the future as it will be over-written by the script

-- Symobols in RCON Password not supported when setting environment variable please use alpha-numerics only (letters and numbers)
+- Symbols in RCON Password not supported when setting environment variable please use alpha-numerics only (letters and numbers)

 - factorio help text updated to show new '--now' option